mathworks/matlab-parallel-awsbatch-plugin/README.md

 ## Products Required

 - [MATLAB](https://mathworks.com/products/matlab.html) and [Parallel Computing Toolbox](https://mathworks.com/products/parallel-computing.html), release R2019b or newer, installed on your computer.
+For more information about installing MATLAB and toolboxes on your computer, see [Installation and Licensing](https://mathworks.com/help/install/index.html).
-Refer to the documentation for [how to install MATLAB and toolboxes](https://mathworks.com/help/install/index.html) on your computer.
+- [AWS Command Line Interface tool](https://aws.amazon.com/cli) installed and configured on your computer.

 ## Usage Notes

-MATLAB Parallel Server with AWS Batch does not support [communicating jobs](https://mathworks.com/help/parallel-computing/introduction.html).
+MATLAB Parallel Server with AWS Batch does not support communicating jobs.
+To learn more about communicating jobs, see [Program Communicating Jobs](https://mathworks.com/help/parallel-computing/introduction.html).

 ## Setup Instructions